-When Disney debuts their upcoming TV special based on the famous Haunted Mansion theme park attraction, its animation will have a unique style, reflecting that of horror genre artist and children’s book illustrator Gris Grimly.
+Disney debuts their upcoming TV special based on the famous Haunted Mansion theme park attraction.
+Its animation will have a unique style, reflecting horror genre artist and children’s book illustrator Gris Grimly.

 GRIMLY: I’m a huge Haunted Mansion fan.
 So when I was asked to develop a Halloween Special for Disney Television, it didn’t take much convincing.

 What’s your art background?
 How did you develop your style?

 I grew up wanting to illustrate comic books.
 But I found myself in a career as a children’s book illustrator instead.
 So I had to adapt.
 I guess my style was developed because I had comic book influences that I altered to fit in the confines of what is appropriate for young ages.
 That is why I have a dark yet whimsical style.

 How much of your style will be recognizable in the Haunted Mansion series?

 My work is appropriately creepy and compliments the tone of the ride.

 You’ve appeared at Downtown Disney for your ACME Star Wars pieces – What feedback did you get from Disney and Star Wars fans?